 As of November 1982, the total PCC aggregate resources located within the mineral resource zone along Cache Creek were estimated at 838 million tons.
-Since in-stream excavation below the theoretical thalweg has not been permitted within Cache Creek, an additional 111 million tons within the 1979 channel boundary that lie below the theoretical thalweg were not included in the estimate.
-Since 1982, approximately 31 million tons have been excavated from local mining operations, leaving resources of nearly 807 million tons (918 million tons including those deposits located below the theoretical thalweg).
-Although portions of this 807 million tons may not be economical to mine at the present time, markets and technologies change.
+Since in stream excavation below the theoretical thalweg has not been permitted within Cache Creek, an additional 111 million tons within the 1979 channel boundary that lie below the theoretical thalweg were not included in the estimate.
+Since 1982, approximately 31 million tons have been excavated from local mining operations, leaving resources of nearly In 1996, when the OCMP was adopted, approximately 807 million tons (918 million tons including those deposits located below the theoretical thalweg) of PCC aggregate reserves were remaining in the Cache Creek mineral resource zone.
+Since approval of the OCMP, approximately 176 million tons have been authorized for extraction in seven approved mining permits leaving approximately 742 million tons in reserves.
+Although portions of this 742807 million tons may not be economical to mine at the present time, markets and technologies change.
 Thus, SMARA encourages the protection of these deposits to ensure their future availability.